 And then so many people are like, man, that guy's really cool.

-So many people modeled that behavior of the Wolf of Wall Street and Michael Sheehan and all that stuff.
+So many people modeled that behavior of the wolf of Wall Street and Michael Sheen and all that shit.

 And no wonder they told everybody, don't be alarmed on loudspeakers.

-Let's report things we can't confirm because in the absence of official information, Infowars appears to people who don't know what the game is to be a legitimate outlet.
+Let's report things we can't confirm because it's because in the absence of official information, InfoWars appears, to people who don't know what the game is, to be a legitimate outlet.

 They have a guy whose title is editor at large.